-This weekend's action in LaLiga was initially overshadowed by the cancellation of the Barcelona-Real Madrid game but ended up with a dose of surrealism: the hiz-viz winter ball is difficult for us all to see.
+This week-end's action in LaLiga was initially overshadowed by the cancellation of the Barcelona-Real Madrid game but ended up with a dose of surrealism: the hiz-viz winter ball is difficult for us all to see.
 Apart from the general consensus that the ball is quite ugly, it's difficult to make out in the stands and just as difficult to follow watching games on television.
-The predominantly pink ball with green and yellow details seems to be camouflaged in the background of the green pitch and at times is impossible to pick out.
+The predominantly pink ball with blue and yellow details seems to be camouflaged in the background of the green pitch and at times is impossible to pick out.
 The overall image is not good for LaLiga who late on Sunday night issued a statement confirming the ball will only now be used for games of extreme weather conditions.

 Chimpanzee on drugs